67272-App-Design-Dev/lab6-bookmanager-starter/README.md

     There is obviously so much more to Materialize, but this is a good introduction to using it in a dynamic Rails project that could prove helpful as you start working on Phase 3\.
 Please note that you will have to customize Materialize if you choose to use it in Phase 3 so that it has a distinctive look (expect a small grade penalty for a straight deploy of the Materialize CSS), but this is relatively easy to do as we saw at the beginning.

 # <span class="mega-icon mega-icon-issue-opened"></span>Stop

-Show a TA that you have the book form is working and formatted properly.
-Also show the TA your git log so he/she can see that you've made regular commits and have merged the final results back to master.
-Make sure the TA initials your sheet.

 * * *